-Economic Conditions and Plan for Fiscal Year 2021
+Economic Conditions and Plan for Fiscal Year 2022

-In planning for fiscal year 2021, there were a number of factors Central Health will need to consider, including the following:
+In planning for fiscal year 2022, there were a number of factors Central Health will need to consider, including the following:

-- The COVID-19 pandemic continues which will impact several key areas: continued communication efforts to residents and high risk populations, anticipated vaccine distribution efforts from enterprise partners and ongoing administrative support of remote work and safe practices to continue to prevent the spread of the disease. - The ongoing reporting and operational requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at The University of Texas at Austin to ensure the provision of quality health services for our communities. - Continued negotiation regarding the development and reuse of the Central Health Downtown Campus, including the continued evaluation of development opportunities. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health), including funding for an expanded premium assistance program for low income Travis County residents.
-Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - Evolution and ongoing negotiation of the local partnership model for the provision of hospital care with Seton. - Central Health continues to serve as the fiduciary administrator for the Travis Local Provider Participation Fund (LPPF).
-Hospitals pay a uniform rate into the fund to provide local dollars for intergovernmental transfers to draw matching federal funds from Medicaid supplemental funding programs. - The Central Health Board of Managers adopted a total tax rate of 11.0306 cents per \$100 valuation of real and personal property for fiscal year 2021 that balances affordability and sustainability of current and future healthcare services.
+- The COVID-19 pandemic continues which will impact several key areas: continued communication efforts to residents and high risk populations, ongoing testing and vaccine distribution efforts from enterprise partners and ongoing administrative support of remote work and safe practices to continue to prevent the spread of the disease. - Central Health is currently completing a safety net community health needs assessment and gap analysis as part of developing an equity focused service delivery strategic plan.
+Initial service delivery development includes a specialty care practice in the area of surgical podiatry and future service lines are being evaluated. - The ongoing reporting, operational, and wind-down requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at The University of Texas at Austin and other community partners to ensure the provision of quality health services for our communities. - Continued negotiation regarding the development and reuse of the Central Health Downtown Campus, including the continued evaluation of development opportunities. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health), including funding for an expanded premium assistance program for low income Travis County residents.
+Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - Evolution and ongoing negotiation of the local partnership model for the provision of hospital care with Seton.

+- Central Health continues to serve as the fiduciary administrator for the Travis Local Provider Participation Fund (LPPF).
+Hospitals pay a uniform rate into the fund to provide local dollars for intergovernmental transfers to draw matching federal funds from Medicaid supplemental funding programs. - The Central Health Board of Managers adopted a total tax rate of 11.1814 cents per \$100 valuation of real and personal property for fiscal year 2022 that balances affordability and sustainability of current and future healthcare services.